Berghaus Spitzer Fleece Jacket

 S – XXL / Alpkit’s 3 year alpine bond / full length Vislon zip / snug fitting lycra bound hood / external chest zip for valuables / two-tone smooth face.

-Houdini are known for creating clean looking, sustainable clothing and the Swedish company continue this trend with their Powder Air Houdi.
+Houdini are known for creating clean looking, sustainable clothing and the Swedish company continue this trend with their Powder Houdi.

 Full Specification